 On August 5, 2019, we acquired all of the outstanding membership interests of Midflow Services, LLC ("Midflow").
-Midflow is based in Millersburg, Ohio.
 Midflow provides packaged combustion solutions and services to the upstream and midstream oil and gas industry.

-The acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations.
+The Midflow acquisition was accounted for as a business combination in accordance with ASC 805, Business Combinations.
 The purchase price of \$3,439,371 was funded through a combination of existing cash and shares of the Company's common stock.
-The cash portion of the purchase price includes \$500,000 placed in an escrow account for 12 months pending satisfaction of certain obligations under the purchase agreement.
+The cash portion of the purchase price includes \$500,000 placed in an escrow account for 12 months pending satisfaction of certain obligations under the purchase agreement which was settled in August 2020.